Success to the Successful

 Description

-The archetype "Success to the Successful", known in sociology as the Matthew effect, illustrates the failure of fair competition inside closed environments such as a company.
+The archetype "Success to the Successful", known in sociology as the Matthew effect, describes a dynamic in closed environments such as companies.
 Two parties, such as tools, teams, or projects, compete for a limited pool of resources.
-Party A gets slightly more success early on through luck or a tiny starting advantage.
-Management reads the metrics naively: Project A is performing better than B, so we should invest more budget in A. A grows massively, while Project B is starved by the withdrawal of resources even though B might actually have been the technologically or architecturally superior option.
+Party A receives slightly more success at the beginning through chance, visibility, or a small starting advantage.
+If management interprets these early metrics as clear proof of superior performance, more resources flow to A. A then grows further, while B receives fewer opportunities to demonstrate its potential.

 Feedback Loops